-- Demonstrate knowledge of the care and handling of domestic animals. - Demonstrate didactic proficiency in medical and surgical nursing, diagnostic imaging, and clinical laboratory procedures. - Demonstrate competency in psychomotor skills in all the areas of clinical practice of veterinary technology. - Develop a concern for public health and safety. - Demonstrate compliance with federal, state, and local laws relevant to the practice of veterinary technology
+Demonstrate knowledge of the care and handling of domestic animals.

+- Demonstrate didactic proficiency in medical and surgical nursing, diagnostic imaging, and clinical laboratory procedures. - Demonstrate competency in psychomotor skills in all the areas of clinical practice of veterinary technology. - Develop a concern for public health and safety.
+Demonstrate compliance with federal, state, and local laws relevant to the practice of veterinary laws relevant to the practice of vete technology

-Veterinary Technician: Animal Hospital, Veterinary Practice, Biomedical Laboratory Medical Device Sales Representative
+Veterinary Technician: Animal Hospital, Veterinary Practice, Biomedical Laboratory Medical Device Sales Representative Educator

-Educator

-First Semester

-VET-102 Introduction to Veterinary 1

-Technology

-VET-103 Veterinary Medical Terminology 1

-VET-115 Vertebrate Anatomy and 3

-Physiology I

-CHM-112 College Chemistry 4

-WRT-101 English Composition I 3
+WRT-101 English Composition I VET-102 Introduction to Veterinary Technology VET-103 Veterinary Medical Terminology VET-115 Vertebrate Anatomy and Physiology I CHM-112 College Chemistry